A Room Divider Can Also Give Your Home A Makeover!

 This bookcase/room divider was designed to give you maximum storage space for all of your books, DVDs, records, CDs, and anything else you can think of.

-Two sets of twin beds are tucked behind two large sliding doors which are adorned with lovely contrasting wallpaper making this room perfect for a child or even just as an office space.
+Two sets of twin beds tucked behind two large sliding doors adorned with lovely contrasting wallpaper, make this room perfect for a child or even as an office space.

 The simple wood frame holds the bed in place and the matching nightstand is off to the side.